HOME

 The Army Operations Research Symposium is an unclassified event, open to all U.S. Government employees and contractors and to approved foreign personnel from U.S. allied, NATO, and other partner nations.

 All AORS activities are presented in APPROVED FOR PUBLIC RELEASE environments.
-All presentations and discussions are kept at the Approve For Public Release level, so that information can be released to general and international audiences.
+All presentations and discussions are kept at the Approved For Public Release level, so that information can be released to general and international audiences.
 Results of field operations and equipment evaluations are not to be presented or discussed.

 Working Groups